YinJC/uk-tex-faq/FAQ-erroradvice.md

----
-layout: page
-title: How to approach errors
+# How to approach errors
----

 Since TeX is a macroprocessor, its error messages are often difficult to understand; this is a (seemingly invariant) property of